What is a fast?

 When should you not fast?

-those suffering illness; women who are pregnant, nursing, or menstruating;
+those suffering illnesses: women who are pregnant, nursing, or menstruating.

-individuals whose profession involves heavy labour and those who are very sick, where fasting would be considered dangerous.
+individuals whose profession involves heavy labour and those who are extremely sick, where fasting would be considered dangerous.

 For those involved in heavy labour, they are advised to eat in private and generally to have simpler or smaller meals than are normal.